jordansissel/sysadvent/2011/10/article.md

 Now I can call the script from the command line like this:

+    $ TIMESTAMP=`date "+%Y%m%d%H%M"`
-    $ TIMESTAMP=`date "+%Y%m%d%H%M"`; pig -p INPUT="s3://pig.mycompany.com/mail/test.maillog.gz" -p OUTPUT="s3://pig.mycompany.com/mail/output/run_$TIMESTAMP" mail_domain_stat.pig
+    $ pig -p INPUT="s3://pig.mycompany.com/mail/test.maillog.gz" -p OUTPUT="s3://pig.mycompany.com/mail/output/run_$TIMESTAMP" mail_domain_stat.pig

-The output will consist of a series of files called part-NN (00, 01, etc.) stored in the S3 bucket specified as the OUTPUT parameter.
+The output will consist of a series of files called `part-NN` (00, 01, etc.) stored in the S3 bucket specified as the `OUTPUT` parameter.
 To get back the final result, download the partial files and concatenate them.

-Note that INPUT can be an expression such as `INPUT="s3://pig.mycompany.com/mail/2011*.maillog.gz"` which would automatically read in all files in S3 matching the expression `2011*.maillog.gz`.
+Note that `INPUT` can be an expression such as `INPUT="s3://pig.mycompany.com/mail/2011*.maillog.gz"` which would automatically read in all files in S3 matching the expression `2011*.maillog.gz`.
 As a matter of curiosity, when I ran the above Pig script